HimakshP/ETH_BUILDERS_DAY/README.md

 ## Need Help?

 Don’t hesitate to reach out if you face any issues.
-Join our **Bhopal DAO Discord** or drop your queries under the [Discussions](https://github.com/BhopalDAO/on-chain-portfolio/discussions) tab.
+Join our **[Bhopal DAO Telegram Channel](https://t.me/BhopalDAO)** or drop your queries under the [Discussions](https://github.com/BhopalDAO/on-chain-portfolio/discussions) tab.

 Let’s make Web3 better, one portfolio at a time!